Honors Program Required Coursework

 The Honors Fieldwork option is designed to provide hands-on experiences in the students' areas of academic and professional interest, encouraging extracurricular engagements that cultivate skills and knowledge that will enrich students' potential for success.
 Honors Fieldwork options may include, among others, internships, shadowing professionals, lab research under the direction of a faculty mentor, study abroad, community based learning or service projects, volunteer work in one's academic/professional area and independent applied or creative projects under the direction of a faculty or professional mentor.

-Honors Capstone Project I and II (1-3 units each semester)
+Honors Capstone Project I and II (1-3 credits each semester)

 The Honors Capstone Project enables students to pursue independently a topic to which their curiosity and ambition throughout their college career has led them.
 Working closely with a faculty expert, doing sustained work of significant scope and substance, learning more about not only their subject but also their own capabilities -- all make this experience unusual and rewarding.
 The requirement is in part designed to provide an apprenticeship in professional knowledge and skills that will enhance student credentials for advanced graduate education and for employment in their area of professional interest.
 But the primary purpose is to engage the students in a sustained intellectual and creative process that is self-directed and that integrates and channels the critical skills they have developed during their career in Honors into a substantial product that is uniquely their own.